divadbaroon/Junov.1/usage/create_package/README.md

 }
 ```

-'utterances.json' contains the sample utterances for training.
+- In the 'utterances.json' file provide sample utterances to be used for training.
+Enter utterances that you want to trigger a command.
 It's recommended to have at least 15 utterances, but more is always better.
 For brevity, only a few samples are shown

+- Location of the desired argument is also requried
+- "category" use the name used in 'entities.json' file.
+This param represents the name we assigned the arg earlier
+- "offset" represents the starting position of the desired information
+- "length" represents the length of your

 ```json
 [
     {